Geography with Nooor: Cyprus Overview

 - Launch an accredited academic degree program taught online in English (MSc in Digital Currency, March 2014), currently with over 500 students.

 - Issue academic certificates onto the Bitcoin blockchain (since September 2015).
-For example, it already worked with UAE to implement their blockchain certificate platform and have ongoing conversations with other universities across the world.
+For example, it already worked with UAE to implement its blockchain certificate platform and have ongoing conversations with other universities across the world.

 There are lots of opportunities that the community offers and we are there to bring more added value to the partnership for both parties and the global blockchain community.

-With the tremendous amount of experience and expertise, partnering with fellow organizations around the globe, we are painting the picture of Armenia more vividly, creating a charming and alluring base for entrepreneurs and startups.
+With a tremendous amount of experience and expertise, partnering with fellow organizations around the globe, we are painting the picture of Armenia more vividly, creating a charming and alluring base for entrepreneurs and startups.

 Keep holding on to our Geography with Nooor initiative, we have lots of things to share!